-To enroll, you will need to complete, sign, and submit an enrollment form to the Fund Office within 30 days of the loss of other coverage.
+To enroll, you will need to complete, sign, and submit an enrollment form to the Fund Office.
 Coverage will become effective once the Fund Office approves the enrollment form.
-Coverage will become effective on the date you lose the other health coverage.
+If you are enrolling after your other health coverage ends, coverage will become effective on the date you lose the other health coverage if you enroll within 12 months after the date you lose other health coverage.
+If enrollment occurs more than 12 months after the date you lose other health coverage becomes effective on the date the Fund Office receives the completed enrollment form.